microsoft/vscode-dev-containers/README.md

 - Add them using VS Code:

-  1. Start VS Code and open the your project folder
+  1. Start VS Code and open your project folder.
   2. Press <kbd>F1</kbd>
   and select either the **Remote-Containers: Create Container Configuration File...** or **Remote-Containers: Reopen Folder in Container** commands.
   3. Follow the directions and pick a development container definition when the list appears.